izikeros/blog/content/posts/2018-03-22-top-ranked-zsh-plugins.md

 Status: published
 ---

-> **NOTE:** This article was written in 2018, for more recent version of the ranking see: [2021](../top-popular-zsh-plugins-on-github-2021/).
+> **NOTE:** This article was written in 2018, for a more recent version of the ranking see: [2021](../top-popular-zsh-plugins-on-github-2021/).
-> There is serie of articles dedicated to Zsh plugins: [2018](../top-popular-zsh-plugins-on-github/), [2019](../top-popular-zsh-plugins-on-github-2019/), [2021](../top-popular-zsh-plugins-on-github-2021/)
+> There is a serie of articles dedicated to Zsh plugins: [2018](../top-popular-zsh-plugins-on-github/), [2019](../top-popular-zsh-plugins-on-github-2019/), [2021](../top-popular-zsh-plugins-on-github-2021/)

-On Github project [Awesome Zsh plugins](https://github.com/unixorn/awesome-zsh-plugins) you can find 800+ links to plugins, themes and Zsh plugin managers/frameworks.
-Even though it is a collection of awesome stuff the number is a bit high get orientation which plugins gained already good reputation from Zsh users community.
-This post aims at identifying most popular plugins where popularity is measured with the number of stars that GitHub users added to given plugin.
+On the GitHub project [Awesome Zsh plugins](https://github.com/unixorn/awesome-zsh-plugins) you can find 800+ links to plugins, themes, and Zsh plugin managers/frameworks.
+Even though it is a collection of awesome stuff the number is a bit high get orientation which plugins gained already good reputation from the Zsh users community.
+This post aims at identifying the most popular plugins where popularity is measured by the number of stars that GitHub users added to the given plugin.
 For clarity, I will focus here only on plugins excluding frameworks and themes that are also listed on "Awesome Zsh plugins" website.

 # What are Github stars?

-Stars is the way how users can 'bookmark' projects - this can serve as indication for others that project successfully grabbed someone's attention.
+Stars is the way how users can 'bookmark' projects - this can serve as an indication for others that a project successfully grabbed someone's attention.
 The `stargazers` statistics are available via [GithubAPI](https://developer.github.com/v4/)

 # Top 20 most popular plugins as of March 2018